 When staying in any city, arguably the main consideration is accommodation expense.
-Whether you're seeking luxury or cheap hotels in Huntington Beach, options vary depending on your budget.
+Whether you're seeking luxury or cheap hotels in Huntington Beach, amenities vary depending on the budget.
 Accommodations significantly vary in terms of decor, location, and amenities.
 Rates will vary depending on the time of year.

-For Huntington Beach hotels on PCH, many are walkable to the Huntington Beach Pier.
+For Huntington Beach hotels on PCH, many are walkable to the pier.

 PROS: Mins to the beach and kayak rentals.
 Free Parking, breakfast, WIFI.
 It's not in the thick of the action but it's tough to beat the price.